How we test carpet cleaners

 How wet will the carpet cleaner leave my carpets?

-It's not just about the washing - a good carpet cleaner should not leave your floors waterlogged after the cleaning is done.
+It's not just about the washing - you'll want to avoid a carpet cleaner that leaves your floors waterlogged after the cleaning is done.
 Some models struggle to suck dirty water back up as they go, leaving you with a soggy and potentially mucky carpet.

-To check how wet carpets are left, we weigh carpet samples before cleaning is done and then again after one hour, five hours and 24 hours to see how much water they're still holding.
-The more stars a model gets in our drying test, the less amount of amount of water you can expect to find in your carpet.
+To check how wet carpets are left after cleaning, we weigh carpet samples before cleaning is done and then again one hour, five hours and 24 hours after cleaning to see how much water they're still holding.
+The more stars a model gets in our drying test, the drier it will be after cleaning.

 How quiet and easy to use is the carpet cleaner?

-When it comes to a carpet cleaner's features, we don't just take the manufacturer's word for it - we check the credentials of each machine so you can compare them on a like-for-like basis, based on real-life scenarios.
+When it comes to things such as weight, we don't just take the manufacturer's word for it - we check the credentials of each machine so you can compare them on a like-for-like basis, based on real-life scenarios.

 Should I buy it?

-A model needs to score 68% or more to be considered a Best Buy carpet cleaner, and those scoring below 40% are highlighted as Don't Buy carpet cleaners that are so bad we think you should avoid them altogether.
+A model needs to score 80% or more to be considered a Best Buy carpet cleaner, and any scoring below 45% are highlighted as Don't Buy carpet cleaners: these are so bad we think you should avoid them altogether.